England U21 job 'utterly impossible'

 "The only team that needs to win is the senior team.
 The main thing is the senior team, everyone is here to support the senior team."

-Speaking in his pre-match press conference before Wednesday's 2022 Fifa World Cup qualifier against Poland, Southgate said balancing the squads is "difficult".
+Speaking in his news conference before Wednesday's 2022 World Cup qualifier against Poland, Southgate said balancing the squads is "difficult".

-"Nobody thinks about the U21s from outside until you get to the finals," added Southgate.
+"Nobody thinks about the U21s from outside until you get to the finals," Southgate added.

 "I think it's always a good question - we want to try to win tournaments when we can.
 We have benefited when the under-17s won and also the under-20s."